Window Safety Week observed April 2-8

-7. Install ASTM F2090-compliant devices designed to limit how far a window will open or window guards (with quick-release mechanisms in case of fire or other emergency) to help prevent a fall.
+7. Install ASTM F2090-compliant devices designed to limit how far a window will open to help prevent a fall.

-Visit www.nsc.org/windowsafetytaskforce, as well as the window safety sections of the AAMA and WDMA websites to learn more.
-Follow the Window Safety Task Force on Twitter and Facebook for more tips and updates on this important safety issue.
+Visit the window safety sections of the FGIA and WDMA websites to learn more.
+Follow the Window Safety Task Force on Twitter, Facebook and Instagram for more tips and updates on this important safety issue.
 Download an infographic providing window safety tips is available for download and use on social media.

 * According to Safe Kids Worldwide’s 2015 Report to the Nation: Protecting Children in Your Home